 My friend posted on my Facebook this weekend the article titled “Single and Proud” by Rasha Dwedar on the marital status Muslim ladies are choosing, specifically in Egypt.
-My friend ask for my thoughts and here’s what I had to say…
+My friend asked for my thoughts and here’s what I had to say…

 Skimmed through the article which is exactly what I saw in Egypt… girls dying to get married only to feel stuck.
 Some get out, some stay put because they don’t know what else to do.
 I saw a girl put up with a really stupid, idiotic fiance because people envied how cute he/they were.
 Now she’s married, with a kid, and dare not continue dreaming of going for her masters or her high school diploma hubby will dump her.
 Those same girls then always ask me why I don’t want to get married and my simple response, “what for?”
 I know what I want in my life, I’m extremely independent and don’t need someone to “order me around or take care of me”.
-Until someone out there can share my vision in life, has great ambitions to go further in life and can give two shits what other people might think, then I’ll consider getting married.
+Until someone out there can share my vision in life, has great ambitions to go further in life and not give two shits what other people might think, then I’ll consider getting married.
 Until then, single and proud!

 Do read the article, “Single and Proud” by Rasha Dwedar, and share your thoughts below.